yasdel/mmrs_meval2019/index.md

 We would like to acknowledge MovieLens here for providing a stable benchmark dataset of movies containing individual user ratings and metadata which is an enabler for doing research on movie recommendation.
 Please consider the <a href="http://files.grouplens.org/datasets/movielens/ml-20m-README.html" target="_blank"> MovieLens-20M web page</a> for more details on the ratings and tags datasets.

-For acknowledgments please use our brand new paper!
+For acknowledgments please use our brand-new paper!

 <textarea rows="6" cols="50">
 @inproceedings{deldjooMMTF14K,